 Firefighters Visitation Walk Through: A predetermined time during the visitation when uniformed members and dignitaries enter for a unified tribute.

 Sea of Blue (Firefighters March): Non-detailed uniformed members and visiting department members’ procession.
 Members may walk in a procession or create a corridor that the casket passes through, or both.

 Bell Ceremony: Portable Fire Service Bell that is tolled at the conclusion of the bell ceremony reading.

 Last Alarm: Dispatch tones out the agency and reads last alarm information, which includes demographic and career information.

 Flag: American: Provided to honorably discharged Military Veterans by the Federal Government.
 Can be used to drape the casket of a Veteran

-Fire Service: A purple memorial flag that may be purchased from our group that is used to adorn the casket of non-military firefighters.
+Fire Service: A Firefighter Funeral Flag that may be purchased from our group that is used to adorn the casket of non-military firefighters.
 Or pre-folded and presented to the family in honor of their fallen.